near/discovery-docs/docs/social/tech.md

 For example, you want to have an input to enter an account ID.
 The account ID can only contain certain characters (e.g. no uppercase), so when a user enters an uppercase character, you want to convert it to lowercase and remove all non-valid ones.

-So you can create the following widget:
+So you can create the following component:
 ```jsx
 State.init({ accountId: "" });